This Post Is Sponsored By San Diego Bay Wine + Food Festival. As Always, All Opinions Are My Own. Thank You For Sponsoring CityGirlGoneMom.

 - Angel’s Salumi and Truffles – As an Italian, I may be known to enjoy cured meats more than the average human.
 That being said, I’m gifting Angel’s decadent Salumi and Truffles to myself, and my fellow Italian mamas this holiday season!

-The San Diego Culinary Scene is Second to None.
+San Diego’s Culinary Scene Is Second to None

 I had no idea that the largest wine and food festival in Southern California happens every year right here in San Diego.
-I thoroughly enjoyed the marvelous makings of restaurants like Bracero Cocina, Parq, Lionfish, Ironside, Pacific Standard Kitchen, Il Fornaio and Florent.
-And getting to meet the Chefs of these fine establishments was just the icing on the cake.
-Other than a fabulous birthday dinner at Ironside with endless oysters and lobster, I have yet to try the others, and am eagerly awaiting a girls night or date night to get the full experience.
+I thoroughly enjoyed the marvelous makings of restaurants like Parq, Lionfish, Ironside, and Il Fornaio.
+And getting to meet the chefs of these fine establishments was just the icing on the cake.
+Other than a fabulous birthday dinner at Ironside with endless oysters and lobster, I have yet to try the others.
+And am eagerly awaiting a girl’s night or date night to get the full experience.

-Lucky for me, I have very few dietary restrictions, and was able to enjoy amazing eats all day long using top notch ingredients.
-Some of my favorite samples from the sea featured sashimi grade salmon, ahi, hamachi and a pumpkin soup made with lobster.
+Lucky for me, I have very few dietary restrictions.
+Because of this, and was able to enjoy amazing eats all day long using top-notch ingredients.
+Some of my favorite samples from the sea featured sashimi-grade salmon, ahi, hamachi and a pumpkin soup made with lobster.
 And for my carnivorous cravings, the fest spared no shortage of beef short rib, skirt steak, Korean BBQ and lamb chops.
 For a food festival, the offerings couldn’t have been better.
 Being from New York City and growing up in the foodie capital of the country, I can honestly say San Diego’s hitting the mark on the food scene.

 Our Dates Can Still Be Entertaining, Educational and Fun

-Although our typical (and still my favorite) date is going to see a movie, I found the Lexus Grand Tasting to be a phenomenal experience, and made for the perfect daytime date with my husband.
+Although our typical (and still my favorite) date is going to see a movie, I found the Grand Tasting to be a phenomenal experience.
+Plus it made for the perfect daytime date with my husband.
 Never before have we experienced so many amazing wines and foods in one single date!
 We were educated on the wines as we sipped and sampled, and learned about so many new wines, food products and restaurants.
 Aside from the restaurants listed above, a few that we loved?
-The Pessimist by DAOU Vineyards, the solo sized desserts from Season’s 52, the wines of Dutton-Goldfield, Kokomo Winery and Ramey and an awesome snack called Clean Snax!
+The Pessimist by DAOU Vineyards, the solo-sized desserts from Season’s 52, the wines of Dutton-Goldfield, Kokomo Winery and Ramey and an awesome snack called Clean Snax!

-We attended the San Diego Bay Wine and Food Festival Pizzapallooza on the day following the Lexus Grand Tasting, and although a brave move after enjoying so many eats the day before, I couldn’t have been more thrilled to taste pizza as it should be!
-Several of San Diego’s top mobile Pizzerias came out for a day of pizza, beer, wine, rain and sunshine.
-Located on the Broadway Pier, we sipped craft beers, Spanish wines and indulged on what I consider to be some of the best pizza I’ve ever had.
+We attended the San Diego Bay Wine and Food Festival Pizzapallooza on the day following the Grand Tasting.
+And although a brave move after enjoying so many eats the day before, I couldn’t have been more thrilled to taste pizza as it should be!
+Several of San Diego’s top mobile pizzerias came out for a day of pizza, beer, wine, rain and sunshine.
+Located on the Broadway Pier, we sipped craft beers and Spanish wines.
+Then we indulged in what I consider to be some of the best pizza I’ve ever had.
 Yes, I said it.
-Buono Forcetta stole the show with their super thin crust white truffle pizza.
+Buono Forcetta stole the show with their super-thin crust white truffle pizza.
 As a New Yorker, they nailed the thin, crispy crust.
 Another favorite was Inferno Woodfired Kitchen, who does predominately catering gigs.
 Great for your next party!

-For more information on the San Diego Bay Wine and Food Festival click here!
+Check out the upcoming San Diego Bay Wine + Food Festival!
 I would love to hear from you, comment below!